-In another study, colonoscopy yielded a diagnosis in 90% of the patients, which provided opportunity for therapy at the same time.
-The patients who underwent colonoscopic evaluation had a significantly shorter hospital stay.
-Perform the urgent colonoscopy in the operating room or endoscopy suite on hemodynamically stable patients.
-If patients become unstable or colonoscopy reveals an active fulminant inflammation, abort the procedure.
+In another study, urgent colonoscopy yielded a diagnosis in 90% of the patients, which provided an opportunity for therapy at the same time.
+The patients who underwent urgent colonoscopic evaluation had a significantly shorter hospital stay.
+One can perform the urgent colonoscopy in the operating room or endoscopy suite in hemodynamically stable patients.
+If patients become unstable or colonoscopy reveals an active fulminant inflammation, the procedure should be aborted.

-Colonoscopy tends to result in improved patient outcomes.
-In patients who are hemodynamically stable with moderate to severe bleeding, diagnostic colonoscopy is the test of choice, because of its higher diagnostic yield and lower complication rate as compared with angiography.[27, 28] The 2009 AAFP diverticular bleeding recommendations emphasize that urgent colonoscopy in the context of lower GI bleeding is safe.
+Urgent colonoscopy tends to result in improved patient outcomes.
+In patients who are hemodynamically stable with moderate to severe bleeding, diagnostic urgent colonoscopy is the test of choice, because of its higher diagnostic yield and lower complication rate as compared with angiography.[30, 31] The 2009 AAFP diverticular bleeding recommendations emphasize that urgent colonoscopy in the context of lower GI bleeding is safe.

 A randomized controlled trial comparing urgent versus elective colonoscopy was performed for patients with serious lower gastrointestinal bleeding.
 This study recommended that upper endoscopy should be performed initially to rule out an upper gastrointestinal source.
 This study also showed that the use of urgent colonoscopy does not improve the clinical outcome or cost of care when compared with elective colonoscopy in patients with serious hematochezia.